cmip6moap/project01/code/Kelvin/for_paper/readme.md

 extract_steric_v2.py

-	--> Baseline historical TAS will be calculated if steric timeseries (any scenario) exits
+	--> Baseline historical TAS will be calculated if steric timeseries (any scenario) exists